Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 When a Checklist Isn’t Enough

 This checklist identifies where to look.
-How to look, examining permits under live working conditions rather than in documentation reviews, is covered in How to Audit a Permit-to-Work System which examines how permits function during live work activities rather than just documentation reviews.
+How to look, examining permits under live working conditions rather than in documentation reviews, is covered in How to Audit a Permit-to-Work System: The Operational Approach.

 The 3-minute Permit System Pressure Test highlights where permit controls weaken under operational pressure.